aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

     });
     ```

-    Also it registers a callback to receive message from server:
+    Also, it registers a callback to receive messages from the server:

     ```js
     var messageCallback = function(name, message) {